 PhD students under the spotlights

-The French finale of the contest "Ma thèse en 180 secondes" (My thesis in 180 seconds) was held in Bordeaux on the 31st of May.
-Among the 16 contestants, three were of foreign nationality.
+The French final of the contest "Ma thèse en 180 secondes" (My thesis in 180 seconds) was held in Bordeaux on the 31st of May.
+Among the 16 contestants, three were foreign nationals.

 180 seconds to persuade

 Explain your thesis subject to a non-specialist audience in three minutes tops: this is the challenge faced every year by the contestants of the international contest "Ma thèse en 180 secondes" (My thesis in 180 seconds) , which final was held in Bordeaux.

 This is a difficult challenge.
 Contestants must muster cunning and cleverness to sum up in simple words the result of several years of research.
 The most difficult part is to speak to both a wide audience and a diverse jury representing both the scientific community and the economic sector or the media.
 The cleverest use a conceit while others stage their presentation.
 Only one slide is allowed.
 The challenge is hard, but the fun is always there.